 Perhaps you haven’t thought about it deeply yet: do you really need business cards, personalized folders, company brochures, in an era in which a website, a Twitter profile, and a Facebook page are held?

 How many brochures do you keep in the unused company that are now old and unusable because they are not updated?

-What you pay to maintain your domain and your online website every month should be the only expense and you shouldn’t be paying for anything else you don’t really need, except for office equipment, supplies or rent.
+What you pay to maintain your domain and your online website should be your only expense.
+However, you can even learn to do this yourself with the help of online resources like this createwpsite YouTube channel if you wish to reduce ongoing expenses.
+You shouldn’t be paying for anything you don’t really need, except for office equipment, supplies, or rent.
 Think about it!
-Much promotional material no longer makes sense today!
+Much promotional material is outdated and no longer makes sense today!

 3. Find the ideal space for the next 2 years

 Your office can also be the subject of a review and a cost optimization action.
 Not always the office you occupy is perfectly consistent with the interests of your business.
 Try asking yourself: Do you need to be in the center or just a small office?
 Could you also work from home?
 And how many times do you need to meet your customers?
 Are the institutional interlocutors (Court, municipal offices, chambers of commerce etc etc) and business (your client companies) easily reachable?
 You could also consider if a coworking office space could be a feasible solution.